GOP's Star Witness Lied At Trump's First Impeachment

-Category: World Politics Hits: 5When former special ambassador to Ukraine Kurt Volker appeared to testify before the House in hearings connected to Donald Trump’s first impeachment, Republicans were thrilled.
+Category: World Politics Hits: 10When former special ambassador to Ukraine Kurt Volker appeared to testify before the House in hearings connected to Donald Trump’s first impeachment, Republicans were thrilled.
 Volker was part of the “three amigos” who Trump had sent to Ukraine to force out experience diplomats and see that Rudy Giuliani got all the assistance he needed in extorting the Ukrainian government into pretending to investigate Joe Biden.

 Read more https://crooksandliars.com/2021/06/gops-star-witness-lied-trumps-first